 Figure 1: Core web vitals are quality signals that are essential to delivering a great user experience.

 #4: Use structured data

-In technology, the most important fields in eCommerce are clearly the use of structured data, as well as pagespeed optimization and page experience optimization, which is based on technical principles.
+In technology, the most important fields in eCommerce are clearly the use of SEO tools and structured data, as well as pagespeed optimization and page experience optimization, which is based on technical principles.

 Structured data is used to mark up content on web pages for search engines to help them read and interpret the content.
 Structured data is also easy to integrate, free, and can provide a huge competitive advantage.
 The more Google knows about a website, the easier it can be evaluated, which can also improve its ranking position.

 #5: Reduce the bounce rate by optimizing pagespeed

 The demands on eCommerce are becoming increasingly important in the area of pagespeed, as the bounce rate correlates strongly with the loading speed of a store.
 Furthermore, due to mobile first and the general user statistics of shops and also other sites, the majority of organic search is completed mobile, which leads to greater demands on the loading speed of the page.